supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

    **Note**: if you receive a message "You can't access this section.",  wait 5 minutes and try again.
 Sometimes the access rules need to propagate the tenant.

-1. On the **Microsoft Security Center** setup Step 2, select **Next**.

-1. On Step 3 **Set up preferences**, select the data storage location appropriate for where this training tenant is being managed.
-You may want to validate with your course instructor.

-1. Confirm the Preview features are **On**.

-1. Select **Next**.

-1. Select Continue on the **Create your cloud instance**

-1. After the **Creating your Microsoft Defender for Endpoint account** progress bar completes.
-Step 4 options will be displayed.
-Select **Start using Microsoft Defender for Endpoint**.

-1. In the Setup incomplete dialog box select **Proceed anyway**.

 ### Task 1: Apply Microsoft Defender for Office 365 preset security policies

 In this task, you will assign preset security policies for EOP and Microsoft Defender for Office 365 in the Microsoft 365 security portal.